karolgil/SharedLibrary/README.md

     to classpath every time your pipeline is ran.
     You can use import statements as if `dir_in_repo` would be groovy sources root

-### Identified problems

-Right now plugin depends on `JENKINS_HOME` directory to be set to `/var/jenkins_home` which may not be the case for all Jenkins instances.
-Please feel free to contribute if you have an idea on how to get that per-instance variable properly.